kzampog/cilantro/docs/getting_started.rst

 How to build
 ============
-**cilantro**  is developed and tested on Ubuntu 14.04, 16.04, and 18.04 variants using [CMake](https://cmake.org/).
+**cilantro**  is developed and tested on Ubuntu 14.04, 16.04, and 18.04 variants using CMake_.
 Please note that you may have to manually set up a recent version of Eigen on Ubuntu 14.04, as the one provided in the official repos is outdated.
 To clone and build the library (with bundled examples), execute the following in a terminal:

 .. code-block:: bash